drshahizan/special-topic-data-engineering/project/proposal/Noctua/proposal_Noctua.md

 ---

 ## 🛢️ Resources:
-- Provide a detailed breakdown of the resources required for the proposed data science project, including staff, equipment, software, and other expenses.

 1. **Staff**
   - `Data Scientists:` In charge of creating and putting into practise data science models, evaluating data, and offering conclusions and suggestions.